sakinanaqvi/sakinanaqvi/README.md

 I'm a student at USC studying Computer Science and Business Administration.
 I love coding and building new things :)

-Let's connect on LinkedIn: https://www.linkedin.com/in/sakina-naqvi/
+Let's connect on LinkedIn! https://www.linkedin.com/in/sakina-naqvi/